The Neural Testbed: Evaluating Joint Predictions: Testbed Pseudocode

 \section{Testbed Pseudocode}

 We present the testbed pseudocode in this section.
-Specifically, Algorithm~\ref{alg:neural-testbed} is the pseudocode for our neural testbed, and Algorithm~\ref{alg:mc-estimation} and Algorithm~\ref{alg:rp-estimation} are two different approaches to estimate the likelihood of a test data $\tau$-sample conditioned on an agent's belief.
-Algorithm~\ref{alg:mc-estimation} is based on the standard Monte-Carlo estimation, while Algorithm~\ref{alg:rp-estimation} adopts a random partitioning approach.
+Specifically, Algorithm~\ref{alg:neural-testbed} is the pseudocode for our neural testbed, and Algorithm~\ref{alg:mc-estimation} is an approach to estimate the likelihood of a test data $\tau$-sample conditioned on an agent's belief, based on the standard Monte-Carlo estimation.
 The presented testbed pseudocode works for any prior $\Prob(\environment \in \cdot)$ over the environment and any input distribution $P_X$, including the ones described in Section \ref{sec:generative}.
-We also release full code and implementations at \github.
+We also release full code and implementations in Appendix~\ref{app:code}.

-In addition to presenting the testbed pseudocode, we also discuss some core technical issues in the neural testbed design.
-Specifically, Appendix~\ref{app:likelihood_estimation} discusses how to estimate the likelihood of an agent's belief distribution; Appendix~\ref{app:evaluation_real_data} discusses how to extend the testbed to agent evaluation on real data; finally, Appendix~\ref{app:experiment_parameters} explains our choices of experiment parameters.